ava-labs/teleporter/README.md

 To get started with building applications on top of Teleporter, refer to [the avalanche-starter-kit repository](https://github.com/ava-labs/avalanche-starter-kit).
 This README is focused on the development of the Teleporter protocol itself.

-Teleporter is an EVM compatible cross-subnet communication protocol built on top of [Avalanche Warp Messaging (AWM)](https://docs.avax.network/learn/avalanche/awm), and implemented as a Solidity smart contract.
+Teleporter is an EVM compatible cross-L1 communication protocol built on top of [Avalanche Warp Messaging (AWM)](https://docs.avax.network/learn/avalanche/awm), and implemented as a Solidity smart contract.
 It provides a mechanism to asynchronously invoke smart contract functions on other EVM blockchains within Avalanche.
-Teleporter provides a handful of useful features on top of AWM, such as specifying relayer incentives for message delivery, replay protection, message delivery and execution retries, and a standard interface for sending and receiving messages within a dApp deployed across multiple subnets.
+Teleporter provides a handful of useful features on top of AWM, such as specifying relayer incentives for message delivery, replay protection, message delivery and execution retries, and a standard interface for sending and receiving messages within a dApp deployed across multiple Avalanche L1s.

 It's important to understand the distinction between Avalanche Warp Messaging and Teleporter.
-AWM allows subnets to communicate with each other via authenticated messages by providing signing and verification primitives in Avalanchego.
+AWM allows Avalanche L1s to communicate with each other via authenticated messages by providing signing and verification primitives in Avalanchego.
 These are used by the blockchain VMs to sign outgoing messages and verify incoming messages.

 The Teleporter protocol, on the other hand, is implemented at the smart contract level, and is a user-friendly interface to AWM, aimed at dApp developers.
 All of the message signing and verification is abstracted away from developers.
-Instead, developers simply call `sendCrossChainMessage` on the `TeleporterMessenger` contract to send a message invoking a smart contract on another subnet, and implement the `ITeleporterReceiver` interface to receive messages on the destination subnet.
+Instead, developers simply call `sendCrossChainMessage` on the `TeleporterMessenger` contract to send a message invoking a smart contract on another Avalanche L1, and implement the `ITeleporterReceiver` interface to receive messages on the destination Avalanche L!.
 Teleporter handles all of the Warp message construction and sending, as well as the message delivery and execution.

-To get started with using Teleporter, see [How to Deploy Teleporter Enabled Subnets on a Local Network](https://docs.avax.network/tooling/cli-cross-chain/teleporter-on-local-networks)
+To get started with using Teleporter, see [How to Deploy Teleporter Enabled Avalanche L1s on a Local Network](https://docs.avax.network/tooling/cli-cross-chain/teleporter-on-local-networks)

 - [Deployed Addresses](#deployed-addresses)
 - [A Note on Versioning](#a-note-on-versioning)